Foreign relations of France: Asia

 France has extensive political and economical relations with Asian countries, including China, India, Japan, South Korea and Southeast Asia as well as an increasing presence in regional fora.
 France was instrumental in launching the Asia–Europe Meeting (ASEM) process which could eventually emerge as a competitor to APEC.
 France is seeking to broaden its commercial presence in China and will pose a competitive challenge to U.S. business, particularly in aerospace, high-tech, and luxury markets.
-In Southeast Asia, France was an architect of the Paris Peace Accords, which ended the conflict in Cambodia.
+In Southeast Asia, France was an architect of the Paris Peace Accords.

 France does not have formal diplomatic relationships with North Korea.
 North Korea however maintains a delegation (not an embassy nor a consulate) near Paris.
 As most countries, France does not recognize, nor have formal diplomatic relationships with Taiwan, due to its recognition of China; however, Taiwan maintains a representation office in Paris which is similar to an embassy.
 Likewise, the French Institute in Taipei has an administrative consular section that delivers visas and fulfills other missions normally dealt with by diplomatic outposts.